awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-setup-production-access.md

 + You can send a maximum of 200 messages per 24\-hour period\.
 + You can send a maximum of one message per second\.

-To remove these restrictions, see [Opening a Sending Limits Increase Case](channels-email-manage-limits.md#channels-email-manage-limits-increase-case)\.
+To learn how to remove these restrictions, see [Requesting a Quota Increase](channels-email-manage-limits.md#channels-email-manage-limits-increase-case)\.